Frank Byrd Patterson

 |About Frank Byrd Patterson|

-Frank Byrd Patterson was born about 1826 somewhere in Mississippi and died on an unknown day in June 1864 in Richmond, Virginia.
+Frank Byrd Patterson was born about 1826 somewhere in Mississippi and died on July 3, 1864 in Richmond, Virginia.
 Actual date of birth is unknown.
 He lived to be about 38 years old.

 Frank Byrd Patterson